-If you’re a real radio geek as I am, you probably did some scanning of shortwave radio, in addition to your AM and FM stations.
-In and around the static and sharp fading, the sounds of distant preachers and foreign languages would come in.
+If you’re a real radio geek as I am, you probably did some scanning of shortwave radio in your youth.
+Among the bleeps and blurps of the HF radio band, the sounds of distant preachers and foreign languages would come in.
 And then you’d run across the unmistakable sound of the BBC.
 But every night here in North America, there was at least one of the only two rock stations I listened to on a regular basis.
-The first was on 15.420 Mhz – WRNO New Orleans – sometimes independent broadaster of rock, often simulcasting it’s 99.5 FM sister station, but always rocking.
-The other one was incredibly fascinating.
+The first was on 15.420 Mhz – WRNO New Orleans.
+WRNO was sometimes the independent broadcaster of rock & roll, often simulcasting it’s 99.5 FM sister station, but always rocking.
+The other one was equally fascinating!

 In December, 1983, RTL (as it was known for a while) produced a special for it’s 50th anniversary of broadcasting.
 It was hosted by longtime jock Noel Edmonds.
 Listen now as we bring you back 30 years, to celebrate the previous 50 years on Radio Luxembourg – a remarkable station which no longer exists as an over the air entity.